 Figure 5.
 Various ratio of (thermo-osmosis’s influence) on the induced pore pressure (days)

-Since the peak pore pressure usually occurs at an early time, we will use the smaller time at days after loading to illustrate the thermal osmosis effect on the induced pore pressure profile.
-Three different ratios (1, 105, 109) of are selected to show the different developments of the temperature induced pore pressure (Fig. 5).
-Taking the early time as an example, all three cases show a peak pore pressure near the surface region; however, the magnitude of the peak induced pore pressure has considerable reduction when the thermos-osmotic coefficient is significantly larger than the hydraulic conductivity (i.e., =109).
+4.2 Thermo-osmosis and thermo-filtration effects

-4.2 Temperature response and thermal filtration effect
+So far, all results have been presented with a single combination of parameters governing thermos-osmosis and thermo-filtration.
+To examine these effects, we will present the internal pressure profile at t=10 days after thermal (mode 2) loading.
+Three different ratios (1, 105, 109) of are selected to show the different developments of the temperature induced pore pressure (Fig. 5), noting that =1 corresponds to the case presented in Fig. 4.
+All three cases show a peak pore pressure near the surface region; however, the magnitude of the peak induced pore pressure has considerable reduction when the thermo-osmotic coefficient is significantly larger than the hydraulic conductivity (i.e., =109).
+While it is not clear if this ratio is realistic (it might be, but there has been little study), it is clear that thermos-osmosis does have potential to contribute a reduction in the induced pore pressure from temperature loading.

-The temperature profiles under the mode 2 loading (temperature loading) are shown in Figure 6.
+The role of thermo-filtration is most apparent by observing the temperature profiles resulting from the mode 2 (temperature) loading.
+A base case is shown in Figure 6.
 As the time proceeds, temperature is increasing monotonically from surface towards the inner core of the plug, and finally arrives at equilibrium, which is the equilibrium of the boundary conditions at the later time.
 Three different ratios of thermal conductivity over the thermal filtration coefficients are selected to show the impact of the thermal filtration effect on the temperature profile, that is changed by the pore pressure gradient.
 As shown in Figure 7, among the three selected ratios, the maximum temperature difference induced by the pore pressure gradient is within 1 degree Kelvin.
 Furthermore, when the thermal conductivity is significantly larger than the thermal filtration coefficient (=108), the induced temperature differences are negligible under the current model settings and inputs.